 - To prepare the student for entry level proficiency for employment.

 - Allow the student the opportunity to develop the general education abilities as stated in the general education requirements of Delta College.

 Why you should choose Delta

 Life is busy.
 But that shouldn't get in the way of your education.
-Dental Assisting offers a one-year full-time program or a two-year part-time program.
-See the program detail page to compare the tracks.
+Dental Assisting offers a one-year full-time program or a two-year part-time program to make it easier to reach your goals.

 At our dental clinic, you can get hands-on experience working with dentists and patients that are referred from the Helen M. Nickless Medical Clinic.